ipfs-shipyard/ipfs-css/README.md

 ## Usage

-Once you've installed ipfs-css from npm, the CSS file and the web-fonts are available from your `node_modules/ipfs-css` directory.
+Once you've installed ipfs-css from npm, the CSS and SCSS files and the web-fonts are available from your `node_modules/ipfs-css` directory.

 If you are set up with a build process that lets you import css files directly from `node_modules`, then you can just add the following to your CSS file.